gsoft-inc/wl-web-configs/docs/rsbuild/configure-dev.md

 #### Typings

-When you reference an SVG asset in TypeScript code, TypeScript may prompt that the module is missing a type definition:
+When an SVG asset in referenced in TypeScript code, TypeScript may prompt that the module is missing a type definition:

 ```bash
 TS2307: Cannot find module './logo.svg' or its corresponding type declarations.
 ```

-To fix this, you need to add type declaration for the SVG assets, create a `src/env.d.ts` file, and add the type declaration.
+To fix this, add a type declaration for the SVG assets, by creating a `src/env.d.ts` file, and add the type declaration.

 ```ts src/env.d.ts
 declare module '*.svg' {